Permissions

 kind: User

-However, it’s more likely that Bill assigns the ownership of the solar tenant to a group of users instead of a single one, especially if you use OIDC AUthentication.
+However, it’s more likely that Bill assigns the ownership of the solar Tenant to a group of users instead of a single one, especially if you use OIDC Authentication.
 Bill creates a new group account solar-users in the Acme Corp. identity management system and then he assigns Alice and Bob identities to the solar-users group.

 apiVersion: capsule.clastix.io/v1beta2